box/boxcli/docs/login.md

   (1) Official Box CLI App
       No app setup needed.
 Use --default-box-app (-d) to skip the prompt.

-  (2) Your own custom OAuth app
+  (2) Your own Platform OAuth app
       Enter your Client ID and Client Secret when prompted.
+Use --platform-app to skip the prompt.

 Quickstart: run "box login -d" to sign in immediately.
 A browser window will open for authorization.
 Once access is granted, the environment is created and set as default — you can start running commands right away.